harsh6754/DSA-Problems/Company/DeltaX/MCQ/Readme.md

 Q8) Which layer does the data link layer take packets from and encapsulate them into frames for transmission?

 Ans:- Network Layer

+Q9) What type of tranmission is involved in communication between a computer and a keyboards?

+Ans:- Simplex